Basis-Theory/basistheory-integration-guides/collections/guides/style_elements/index.md

 ## Update the base variant of Elements

-The base variant in our style object enables you to update the way the input fields look during most user interactions. (invalid, typing, etc).
+The base variant in our style object enables you to update the way the input fields look during most user interactions (invalid, typing, etc).

-For security reasons, we only support fonts that are supported from Google's list of fonts.
-If you're looking to support an additional font that you can't find, reach out and let us know in [our Discord](https://discord.gg/XjWsy8PqK2).
+For security reasons, we only support fonts from Google's list of supported fonts.
+If you're looking to include an additional font that you can't find, reach out and let us know in [our Discord](https://discord.gg/XjWsy8PqK2).

 ```js